Endangered Historic Resources

 The Grange Building/Ashby Academy

 Built in 1820 as the Congregational Church and subsequently used as Ashby Academy, Watatic Hall, Town Offices, school gymnasium and Grange Hall.
-Problems: Exterior building deterioration, interior building deterioration, electrical and plumbing failure, drainage issues.
-Actions taken: 2015 building evaluation study.
+History of the Grange Building

 Old Burial Ground